 If you want a showy flower name, then you can consider Amaryllis.
 The name was first used in the Greek poetry as a designation for pastoral beauties.

 Aster is the name of the delicate flower meaning ‘star’.
 It came into the spotlight by the little girl on the television show “Dexter”.
-The name has not hit the mainstream yet, but with its similarity to the high-handed name Astor, it could pretty soon.
+The name has not hit the mainstream yet, but with its similarity to the high-profile name Astor, it could pretty soon.

 Blimah, one of the daintiest and earliest Hebrew names, meaning ‘blossom’, is beginning to enter the spotlight now.

 This delicate flower with a dainty and divine smell is used widely in Britain.
-Geri Halliwell also named her daughter Bluebell.
+Geri Halliwell named her daughter Bluebell.

-Calantha, a Greek name meaning ‘beautiful flower’, spares the spunk of other cool floral names like Calla and Camellia.
+Calantha, a Greek baby name meaning ‘beautiful flower’, spares the spunk of other cool floral names like Calla and Camellia.

 Chloris, the name of the mythological goddess of flowers, would make one of a kind name for your daughter.